Mikigb77/TaskFlow/README.md

 ## Final Notes

-Thank you for using **MyAgenda**!
+Thank you for using **TaskFlow**!
 If you encounter any issues or have suggestions for improvement, feel free to contribute or open an issue in the repository.